atomistic-machine-learning/schnetpack-gschnet/README.md

 The QM9 data set, which is used in the example experiments, contains only small organic compounds.
 Therefore, the default settings in those configs might lead to excessive memory and runtime requirements when using other data sets.
-In the following, we shed light on the most important settings and tweaks to use cG-SchNet with molecules much larger than those in QM9.
+In the following, we shed light on the most important settings and tweaks to use G-SchNet with molecules much larger than those in QM9.

 #### 1. Set draw_random_samples > 0